 Included in your fees

-- Some educational software packages will be provided free
+- Some essential educational software packages will be provided free

 - Use of resources such as computer rooms, workshops and laboratories

-- PPE kits (safety boots, safety googles and ear plugs)
+- Use of PPE kits in workshops as and when required, such as safety boots, safety googles and ear plugs

 - One industrial visit during induction week/first year